Slakstins/ThirdPartyChess/README.md

 ----------------------
 Seth Lakstins set up the socket connections, timeouts, gui updates, and in game timer display.

 Joey Hegg added in chess logic for en passant and castling and pawn promotion.
-Joey Hegg also handled third party win conditions and how the third party would give control back to the other players once their turn had ended.
+Joey Hegg also handled third party win conditions, as well as refining the existing protocol for third party transitioning.

 Links To Repo and Demo
 ----------------------